Jouddeken/graduation-project/docs/design-brief/index.md

 <br/>3.1. <span style="text-decoration: line-through;">How do you give a participant access to a facilitators design sprint?</span>
 <br/>3.2. <span style="text-decoration: line-through;">What are best practices around requesting access in a mobile application?</span>

+**edit:**<br />
+I decided to drop the last question because the information was not necessary anymore for the feature I was going to make after changing the design challenge.
+At the start of the project the idea was to make a separate application for facilitators as well, where they can see the design sprint agenda.
+This was too much work in the time I had.

 ##### Technical
 1. What are the restrictions of React Native?
 <br/>1.1.
 How can you solve those restrictions?
 <br/>1.2.
 What other alternatives are there instead of React Native?
 <br/>1.3.
 What are advantages of React Native?
-2. What are the best practices is designing a mobile application codebase?
+2. What are the best practices is designing a mobile application codebase in React Native?
 <br/>2.1.
 What different ways are there to set up a project?
-<br/>2.2.
-How do you deal with the differences between iOS and Android technically?
+<br/>2.2. <span style="text-decoration: line-through;">How do you deal with the differences between iOS and Android technically?</span>
 <br/>2.3.
 How do you deal with all the side effects that happen on mobile?
 3. How can you write scalable, reusable and maintainable code in React Native?
 <br/>3.1.
-What packages can you use to make the code more clean and efficient?
+What packages or patterns can you use to make the code more clean and efficient?
 <br/>3.2.
 How can you work with a version control system, and why is it considered indispensable in a project?
 <br/>3.3.
 How can you make sure the code you write will work as expected?

+**edit:**<br />
+I decided to drop question 2.2 because to save time in design and spend more time in development I decided to make the designs for iOS and Android the same.

 ### Focus
 I want to do what I love, which for me is building a technical solution for a problem.
 I am specializing in the Frontend Developer role and have been focussed on development for the biggest part of my studies.
 During this project I want to show that I can create outstanding technical solutions, but still know how to do concept and design parts in a project.